The math most sellers never see

 How accurate are online home value estimates?

 Online estimates (Zillow Zestimate, Redfin Estimate, etc.) provide rough ballpark figures but can be off by 5-15% or more.
-They’re useful for initial planning but shouldn’t be relied upon for pricing decisions.
-A comparative market analysis using recent local sales provides a more informed valuation.
+They may be useful for initial planning but shouldn’t be relied upon for pricing decisions.
+A comparative market analysis using recent local sales may provide a more informed valuation.

 How much does it cost to sell a house in Chicago?